cockroachdb/docs/v21.2/ui-overview.md

 ### Proxy DB Console

 If your CockroachDB cluster is behind a load balancer, you may wish to proxy your DB Console connection to a different node in the cluster from the node you first connect to.
+This is useful in deployments where a third-party load balancer otherwise determines which CockroachDB node you connect to in DB Console, or where web management access is limited to a subset of CockroachDB instances in a cluster.

 You can accomplish this using one of these methods:

-- Once connected to DB Console, use the **Web server** dropdown menu from the [Advanced Debug page](ui-debug-pages.html#license-and-node-information) to select a different node to proxy to.
+- Once connected to DB Console, use the **Web server** dropdown menu from the [**Advanced Debug**](ui-debug-pages.html#license-and-node-information) page to select a different node to proxy to.
-- Use the `remote_node_id` parameter in your DB Console URL to proxy directly to a specific node, e.g., use `http://<host>:<http-port>/?remote_node_id=2` to proxy directly to node `2`.
+- Use the `remote_node_id` parameter in your DB Console URL to proxy directly to a specific node.
+For example, use `http://<host>:<http-port>/?remote_node_id=2` to proxy directly to node `2`.

 This is useful in deployments where a third-party load balancer otherwise determines which CockroachDB node you connect to in DB Console, or where web management access is limited to a subset of CockroachDB instances in a cluster.